aws-samples/bedrock-claude-chat/docs/PUBLISH_API.md

 ### Prerequisites

 For governance reasons, only limited users are able to publish bots.
-Before publishing, the user must be a member of group called `PublishAllowed`, which can be set up via the management console or aws cli.
+Before publishing, the user must be a member of group called `PublishAllowed`, which can be set up via the management console > Amazon Cognito User pools or aws cli.
+Note that the user pool id can be referred by accessing CloudFormation > BedrockChatStack > Outputs > `AuthUserPoolIdxxxx`.

 ![](./imgs/group_membership_publish_allowed.png)